Agricultural Equipment Operator: Job Description and Requirements

 Agriculture equipment operators are involved in farming processes such as tilling, planting seeds, fertilizing plants and harvesting crops.
 These seasonal workers drive or operate machines such as raking equipment, threshers, combines, tractors, loading machines, dryers and balers.
 Operators can also be in charge of maintenance and repair of the machinery they operate.
 Most of these equipment operators are employed by farming operations.
 Other employers may include manufacturers of pesticides and fertilizers, scientific organizations and government agencies.

 According to the U.S. Bureau of Labor Statistics (BLS), job openings for operators should increase by four percent between 2012 and 2022 (www.bls.gov).
 This is slower-than-average growth, but turnover rates are relatively high in this occupation, so there are frequent job openings within the industry.

-The BLS also reported that the median hourly pay of agriculture equipment operators in May 2013 was $12.58 per hour.
+The BLS also reported that the median hourly pay of agriculture equipment operators in May 2013 was $12.58 per hour, or $26,170 annually.
 Operators employed by farms involved in sugar and confectionary product manufacturing earned the most, averaging $22.44 per hour.
 The highest paying state for agriculture equipment operators was Ohio, with an average hourly wage of $18.26 per hour in May 2013, according to the BLS.

 To work as an agriculture equipment operator requires physical coordination, decision-making ability, mechanical aptitude and driving skills.
 Although not always required, a high school diploma may help find employment.
 High school instruction in science, machine shop, agriculture, mathematics and driver education helps develop skills needed for this job, along with participation in high school development organizations such as the Future Farmers of America (FFA) or 4-H. In some states, 4-H offers the Tractor and Farm Machinery Operator Certification (www.4-h.org).